 In comparison, the 2000 Census shows County Line had a population of 257 people and a land area of 0.95 square miles [2.5 km²].
 This gives a population density of 270.5 people per square mile [104.4 people/km²]

 NOTE: Be aware that when comparing population density between the 2000 and the 2010 Census, there were changes in the sampling area for County Line.
-You need to be careful when making such a comparison, the differences are likely to lead to an incorrect comparison.
+You need to be careful when making such a comparison, the differences are likely to lead to a misleading comparison.
 More information about the changes can be found in the section Census-to-Census Observations ... (see below).

 Housing Units ...